 Instructions

 - Heat oil in a 12” skillet over medium high heat until shimmering.
-Add sweet potatoes, toss to coat in the fat, then spread into a single layer.
+Add the sweet potatoes, toss to coat in the fat, then spread into a single layer.
 Saute 5-6 minutes, stirring every 1-2 minutes, until the edges start to brown.

 Kayley